Economy of Sierra Leone: Agriculture

 Two-thirds of the population of Sierra Leone are directly involved in subsistence agriculture.
 Agriculture accounted for 58 percent national Gross Domestic Product (GDP) in 2007.

 Agriculture is the largest employer with 80 percent of the population working in the sector.
 Rice is the most important staple crop in Sierra Leone with 85 percent of farmers cultivating rice during the rainy season and an annual consumption of 76 kg per person.

+Energy

 Mining

 Rich in minerals, Sierra Leone has relied on the mining sector in general, and diamonds in particular, for its economic base.
 In the 1970s and early 1980s, economic growth rate slowed because of a decline in the mining sector.
 Financially disadvantageous exchange rates and government budget deficits led to sizable balance-of-payments deficits and inflation.

 Certain policy responses to external factors as well as implementations of aid projects and maintenance have led to a general decline in economic activity and a serious degradation of economic infrastructures.
 Sierra Leone's short-term prospects depend upon continued adherence to International Monetary Fund programs and continued external assistance.